Dev-Zhao/EventReminder-Bot/README.md

 +help weekly -> Outputs the menu for your weekly schedule commands

 +help Onetime -> Outputs the menu for same-day schedule commands

++import -> Allows for Google authentication with your preexiting Google Calendar events

++calendar ->Outputs your preexisting Google Calendar events on screen and integrates them with Event Reminder
 ```

 ## Deployment